alexamies/chinesedict-js/README.md

 src='https://github.com/alexamies/chinesedict-js/blob/master/screenshot.png?raw=true'/>

 ## More Complex Demo
-A more complex example is given in the [demo](demo/) directory.
+A more complex example is given in [demo](demo/README.md).
 See this at [chinesedictdemo.appspot.com](https://chinesedictdemo.appspot.com).

 ## Customize